 Nike’s 2013 ad quoting Tiger Woods also received backlash.
 The ad shows Tiger Woods with the quote, “Winning Takes Care of Everything”.
 Many critics saw this as inappropriate, considering his past marital issues.
 Although Nike claimed that it was a phrase that highlighted Tiger’s desire to win and, indeed, is a quote that he uses regularly in response to questions about his overall ranking in the PGA.

 When it Worked: Coca-Cola’s Taste the Feeling Campaign

 Background: Following a 7-year break from any major global campaign, Coca-Cola releases their “Taste the Feeling” series of ads.
-These ads features people from around the world, drinking coca-cola and enjoying life in a colorful and diverse world.
+These ads feature people from around the world, drinking Coca-Cola and enjoying life in a colorful and diverse world.

 Why it Worked: Simple, with catchy tunes, colorful images, and a whole lot of dancing.
 Coca-Cola decided to tackle the issue of diversity in the safest way possible.
 By relying on non-controversial images to address a controversial issue, and by shifting the focus of their brand towards the consumer (focusing on people enjoying an event with Coca-Cola), the soda giant created a campaign that was able to reach their target market and beyond, revitalizing their sales and boosting their stocks in the long run.

 When it Didn’t: Pepsi’s Live for Now Moments featuring Kendall Jenner